 London EC1V 0HB

-Dr Carolina Matos is a Senior Lecturer in Media and Sociology with nearly 30 years of professional experience, in academia and journalism, having been a former full-time journalist for over 10 years before becoming an academic.
-Matos has been teaching and researching for over 18 years in universities throughout the UK and has also been a visiting researcher abroad.
-Dr Matos obtained her PhD in Media and Communications from Goldsmiths College, University of London, in January 2007, with a thesis on the relationship between journalism and democracy in Brazil.
+Dr Carolina Matos is a Senior Lecturer in Media and Sociology at the Department of Sociology and is also the Programme Director of the MAs in Media and Communications and International Communications and Development (ICD).
+Matos has nearly 30 years of professional experience, in academia and journalism, having been a former full-time journalist for over 10 years before becoming an academic.
+She has been teaching and researching for over 18 years in universities throughout the UK and has also been a visiting researcher abroad, from Brazil to Finland.
+Dr Matos obtained her PhD in Media and Communications from Goldsmiths College, University of London, with no corrections in January 2007, with a thesis on the relationship between journalism and democracy in Brazil.
 Matos' research is on media, gender and development, the role of communications for social change and of new technologies, media, democracy and the public sphere as well as health communications, poverty and sexual and reproductive health and rights.
-In 2018, Matos was successful in obtaining funding for the research project, Gender, health communications and online activism in the digital age, through the Global Challenges Research Fund (GCRF), provided by Research England and which is a key component of the UK's overseas aid strategy and part of the UK's Official Development Assistance (ODA), to be completed in December 2020.
-Matos is a Fellow of the Higher Education Academy (FHEA) and is also the current Programme Director for the MAs in Media and Communications and International Communications and Development.
+In 2018, Matos was successful in obtaining funding for the research project, Gender, health communications and online activism in the digital age, through the Global Challenges Research Fund (GCRF), provided by Research England and which is a key component of the UK's overseas aid strategy and part of the UK's Official Development Assistance (ODA), which was completed in October 2021 and will be published as a manuscript in 2022.
+Matos is also a Fellow of the Higher Education Academy (FHEA) and is currently co-chair of the Gender and Communications section of the International Association of Media and Communication Research (IAMCR), having been elected in June 2020.

-Matos' work has published three books, many chapters and journal articles, in journals and book editions which have included the journals International Sociology, Critical Sociology, American Journal of Sociology, Mediapolis, and Feminist Media Studies as well as IB Tauris, Palgrave Macmillan, Rowman and Littlefield and Lexington Books, among others.
-Her current research is due to be published by McGill Queen's University Press in 2021, whilst Media and politics in Latin America received in 2012 an honourable mention for the Cecil B. Currey Books Awards on the best book on the Third World by the Association of Third World Studies (ATWS) as well as the 2014 Premio Jabuti prize, first category in communications.
+Matos has published three books, many chapters and journal articles, in journals and book editions which have included the journals International Sociology, Critical Sociology, American Journal of Sociology, Mediapolis, and Feminist Media Studies as well as published with IB Tauris, Palgrave Macmillan, Routledge, Intellect Books, Rowman and Littlefield, Lexington Books and McGIll-Queen's University Press among others.
+Her current research is due to be published by McGill Queen's University Press in 2022.
+One of her books, Media and politics in Latin America, received in 2012 an honourable mention for the Cecil B. Currey Books Awards on the best book on the Third World by the Association of Third World Studies (ATWS) as well as the prestigious international prize 2014 Premio Jabuti prize, winning first place in the category of communications.

 - PhD in Media and Communications, Goldsmiths College, United Kingdom, Jan 2007